jlettvin/Ellipsis/README.md

 traditional use of Fourier transform coupled with Nyquist sampling.
 ```

-Here is another example snippet:
+Here is another example snippet showing a xenofile use of gnuplot:
 ```
 `gnuplot.Airy|Airy(x,y)|
 {width="256" height="256"}